145

 8

-Marcellin "Marcel" Cerdan was a French professional boxer and world middleweight champion who was considered by many boxing experts and fans to be France's greatest boxer, and beyond to be one of the...
+Marcellin "Marcel" Cerdan was a French professional boxer and world middleweight champion in 1948-1949.
+He was considered by many boxing experts and fans to be France's greatest boxer, and beyond to...

 8